Vegan on the Camino

 • TS A Casa – Rua de San Pedro 113, Santiago de Compostela (Vegan options)

-• Etel & Pan restaurant in Fisterra generally has vegan options available
+• Fisterra: Etel & Pan restaurant in Fisterra generally has vegan options available

-Finally, if you are booking your trip with CaminoWays, don’t forget to let us know about your vegan choice in advance so our reservation department will be able to let the hotels know.
+Finally, if you are booking your trip with CaminoWays, remember to let us know about your vegan choice in advance so our reservation department can inform the hotels.

-If you have any vegan tips from your own experience, please do share them and help your fellow pilgrims.
-For more Camino food inspiration, visit our food and wine section of the blog.
+If you have any vegan tips from your experience, please share them and help your fellow pilgrims.
+For more Camino food inspiration, visit the blog’s food and wine section.
 For more information about the Camino de Santiago routes or to book your trip, please don’t hesitate to contact us.

 Leave a Comment